 Existing HTTP clients and user agents typically retain authentication information indefinitely.
-HTTP/1.1 does not provide a method for a server to direct clients to discard these cached credentials.
-This is a significant defect that requires further extensions to HTTP.
+HTTP does not provide a mechanism for the origin server to direct clients to discard these cached credentials, since the protocol has no awareness of how credentials are obtained or managed by the user agent.
+The mechanisms for expiring or revoking credentials can be specified as part of an authentication scheme definition.

 Circumstances under which credential caching can interfere with the application's security model include but are not limited to:

-o Clients that have been idle for an extended period, following which the server might wish to cause the client to re-prompt the user for credentials.

-o Applications that include a session termination indication (such as a "logout" or "commit" button on a page) after which the server side of the application "knows" that there is no further reason for the client to retain the credentials.
+- o Clients that have been idle for an extended period, following which the server might wish to cause the client to re-prompt the user for credentials. - o Applications that include a session termination indication (such as a "logout" or "commit" button on a page) after which the server side of the application "knows" that there is no further reason for the client to retain the credentials.